-- g) Evaluate care needs; an example would be a visit to determine whether the desired outcomes have been met or how well the plan of care is working and if the plan of care needs to be modified. - h) Plan appropriate supports including instructions for caregivers; an example would be staff training related to a disease or condition such as seizure precautions or recognizing reportable signs and symptoms. - i) Complete a physical assessment of condition; an example would be assessing a worsening of a chronic condition or an acute change in health or functional status.

-- j) Assess the care environment; an example would be to assess the ability of the individual to safely access their environment and the need for minor changes and /or a referral to an Occupational Therapy (OT) / Physical therapy (PT) for environmental adaption or change. - k) Set up medications; an example would be dispensing medications in a pillbox or other container for one to administer. - 1) Administer injections; an example would be administering a monthly vitamin or hormone injection. - m) Perform complex nursing treatments; an example would be assessing and suctioning the airway or dressing a wound that requires evaluation of healing and absence of complications. - n) Assess nutritional needs, diet restrictions and current health plans to develop and implement complete nutritional care plans; an example may be evaluating caloric needs if overweight or underweight, food allergies, dietary modifications and /or supplementation. - i.
-Complete nutrition counseling (beyond standard medical management); an example may be to address medical issues or provide specialist services specific to disease. - Provide nutritional services; an example may be working in consultation with the physician or other health care providers to provide specific nutritional needs to consumers unable to consume food normally.
-Provides nutritional education to individuals and groups; an example may be advising individuals and their families on basic rules of good nutrition, healthy exting habits, and nutrition monitoring to improve their quality of healthy eating habits, and nutrition monitoring to improve their quality of life and /or nutritional principles, dietary plans, diet modifications, food selection and preparation.
+- a) Evaluate care needs; an example would be a visit to determine whether the desired outcomes have been met or how well the plan of care is working and if the plan of care needs to be modified. - b) Plan appropriate supports including instructions for caregivers; an example would be staff training related to a disease or condition such as seizure precautions or recognizing reportable signs and symptoms. - c) Complete a physical assessment of condition; an example would be assessing a worsening of a chronic condition or an acute change in health or functional status. - d) Assess the care environment; an example would be to assess the ability of the individual to safely access their environment and the need for minor changes and /or a referral to an OT/ PT for environmental adaption or change. - e) Set up medications; an example would be dispensing medications in a pillbox or other container for one to administer. - f) Administer injections; an example would be administering a monthly vitamin or hormone injection. - g) Perform complex nursing treatments; an example would be assessing and suctioning the airway or dressing a wound that requires evaluation of healing and absence of complications. - h) Assess nutritional needs, diet restrictions and current health plans to develop and implement complete nutritional care plans; an example may be evaluating caloric needs if overweight or underweight, food allergies, dietary modifications and /or supplementation. - Complete nutrition counseling (beyond standard medical management); an example may be to address medical issues or provide specialist services specific to disease. - ii.
+Provide nutritional services; an example may be working in consultation with the physician or other health care providers to provide specific nutritional needs to consumers unable to consume food normally.
+Provides nutritional education to individuals and groups; an example may be advising individuals and their families on basic rules of good nutrition, healthy eating habits, and nutrition monitoring to improve their quality of life and /or nutritional principles, dietary plans, diet modifications, food selection and preparation.

-Providers of Professional Assessment and Monitoring must maintain an individualized plan of treatment and detailed record of intervention activities by unit of service.
+Providers of PAM must maintain an individualized plan of treatment and detailed record of intervention activities by unit of service.
 The provider is required to follow procedures set forth under The Code of State Regulations 13 CSR 70-3.030, which defines adequate documentation.

 This service must not supplant Medicaid state plan services or Medicare services for which an individual is eligible.
-Excluded services include Diabetes Self-Management Training available under the state plan; and medical nutrition therapy service prescribed by a physician for persons who are Medicare eligible and who have diabetes or renal diseases.
+Excluded services include Diabetes Self-Management Training available under the Physician's Program in the state plan; and medical nutrition therapy service prescribed by a physician for persons who are Medicare eligible and who have diabetes or renal diseases.